Frequently Asked Questions

 - A bachelor’s degree in biology, computer science, biotechnology or related science

-- Undergraduate coursework or experience in higher-level programming languages to include JAVA, C++, R and Perl
+- Undergraduate coursework or experience in higher-level programming languages such as JAVA, C++, R or Perl

 - Integral calculus and one additional advanced level math course, such as multivariable/vector calculus, linear algebra, differential equations, probability/statistics, or discrete math

-It is recommended that applicants have strength in one or more of the following areas: Molecular biology, Biochemistry or Physical chemistry.
+It is recommended that applicants have strength in one or more of the following areas: Molecular biology, Biochemistry or Organic Chemistry.

 Q: What background is needed to apply to the M.S.
 Biology or Ph.D.
 Biosciences programs?